berkmancenter/bookanook/README.md

 Or clone down from your own fork of the repository.

-2. Go to the application's root directory in terminal
+2. Go to the application's root directory in terminal: `cd bookanook`

-`cd bookanook`

 3. If you are using RVM, create gemset for this application: `rvm gemset create bookanook`